A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-As outlined in Section~\ref{sec:levels}, L2 data agents gain the ability to perceive and interact with their environment, including data lakes, code interpreters, and other resources, transitioning from simple responders to procedural executors within human-designed workflows.
-As illustrated in Figure~\ref{fig:l2_agent}, unlike L1 agents where humans are responsible to interact directly with the environment, L2 data agents connect to real-world data systems such as databases, files, and APIs, enabling them to explore and interact with these sources, execute operations, invoke external tools (\eg search engines, code sandboxes, SQL equivalence checker, visualization libraries etc.), and adaptively optimize their outputs based on environmental feedback, such as query results or execution outcomes.
-This capability grants L2 data agents partial autonomy in data-related tasks, allowing them to perform task-specific procedures independently.
-Formally, at L2, data agent $\mathcal{A}$ gains environmental perception and interaction capabilities ($\mathcal{D, E}$), capable of handling specific data-related tasks by executing ($\epsilon_{\mathcal{A}}$) pipeline $P$ orchestrated by human $\mathcal{H}$:

-Such functionality represents a significant advancement beyond the stateless simple prompt-response paradigm at L1, alleviating users from the repetitive cycle of integrating data agents' outputs and interacting with the environment manually.
-In practice, many recent developments fall within the L2 category.
+As outlined in Section~\ref{sec:levels}, L2 data agents gain the ability to perceive and interact with their environment, evolving from query-responsive assistance to procedural executors within human-designed workflows.
+As illustrated in Figure~\ref{fig:l2_agent}, unlike L1 where humans are responsible to interact with the environment, L2 data agents connect to real-world data systems such as DBMS, files, and APIs, enabling them to perceive and explore these sources, execute operations, invoke external tools (\eg SQL equivalence checker, code sandboxes, visualization libraries etc.), and adaptively optimize outputs based on environmental feedback (\eg query results or execution outcomes).
+This grants L2 data agents partial autonomy to perform task-specific procedures independently.
+Formally, at L2, data agent $\mathcal{A}$ gains environmental perception and interaction capabilities ($\mathcal{D, E}$), capable of handling specific data-related tasks by executing ($\epsilon_{\mathcal{A}}$) pipeline $P$ orchestrated by human $\mathcal{H}$: This represents a significant advancement beyond the stateless prompt-response paradigm at L1, alleviating users from the repetitive cycle of integrating data agents' outputs and interacting with the environment manually.
+In practice, many recent developments fall within the L2.
 For instance, ReFoRCE~\cite{deng2025reforce} actively explores database columns and translates and optimizes natural language queries into SQL through interaction with the database.
-However, the autonomy of L2 data agents remains limited: they operate within human-orchestrated pipelines and are not yet capable of independently devising workflows tailored to diverse, complex, high-level tasks.
+However, the autonomy of L2 data agents remains limited: they operate within human-orchestrated pipelines and are not yet capable of independently devising workflows tailored to diverse, comprehensive tasks.

 Next, we review L2 data agents for various data-related tasks with Table~\ref{tab:l2_comparison} outlining a summary and comparison.